 Real estate commission to buyer agents is most commonly paid by the seller.
 In most cases, the seller pays the buyer’s agent at approximately 2.5% of the home purchase price in the Great Toronto Area in the current market.

 There are some exceptions, i.e. the seller pays less than 2.5% commission or even doesn’t offer any commission to the home buyer agent.
 Under those situations, the buyers are obliged to pay the deficiency.

 Yes, cashback from a real estate agent is legal in Ontario.
 According to the Real Estate and Business Brokers Act (REBBA 2002), a real estate agent can give money to home buyers.
 But a buyer agent rebate to an unregistered third party for referral is illegal.

-The cashback is commonly documented in the addendum (Schedule A) of the Buyer Representation Agreement.
-It also maybe be drafted in a separate document, which is acceptable as long as the key information is covered clearly and comprehensively.
-Those terms include the amount or percentage of cashback, who the beneficiaries are, how it is collected when it is delivered, whether there are any conditions.
+The cashback can be documented in the Buyer Representation Agreement.
+It also may be drafted in a separate document, which is acceptable as long as the key information is covered clearly and comprehensively.
+Those terms include the amount or percentage of cashback, who the beneficiaries are, how it is collected when it is delivered, and whether there are any conditions.

 No. The seller pays the realtor fees to the listing brokerage which includes the amount to the cooperating brokerage i.e. buyer brokerage agreed upon in the agreement.

 When you sell your home and the house is not your primary residence, the buyer agent rebate may have tax implications on capital gains.